 “The gossip here is great.
 And for anyone who ever wondered what would happen if LGBTs took over a town.
 Just look at us.
 Our City Council is all LGBT – we run the gamut.
 Gay, lesbian, transgender and bi.
 It’s just the greatest place ever!”

-Click here to register for the NAGLREP Conference and a spot on Shann Carr’s Big Gay Mid-Mod Tour.
+Click here to register for the NAGLREP Palm Springs Conference October 1-3 and secure a spot on Shann Carr’s Big Gay Mid-Mod Tour.